 Step 9: Keep an eye on how things are going

-It’s critical to keep track of how your compost pile is progressing so you can make adjustments as needed.
-It’s also critical to keep an eye out for signs of pests such as rodents or raccoons.
+It’s critical to track your compost pile progress so you can make adjustments as needed.
+It’s also critical to watch for signs of pests such as rodents or raccoons.
 Let’s be honest.
-There are numerous items in the heap that might entice a hungry animal looking for a quick meal.
+Numerous items in a heap might entice a hungry animal looking for a quick meal.
 Another reason you shouldn’t install it too close to your house is because of this.

 Step 10: The humus

-The humus is the end result of all your hard work and meticulous upkeep.
-It’s the nutrient-dense organic matter that results from the decomposition of everything you put in your compost pile.
+The hummus is the result of all your hard work and meticulous upkeep.
+The nutrient-dense organic matter results from decomposing everything you put in your compost pile.
 It’s what you’ll put in your garden to provide the nutrients your plants require to thrive.
 Depending on the size of the heap and its contents, this stage of the procedure can take several months.

 The aroma of humus is nice and earthy.
 A rake or hoe can be used to till the soil in your garden.
-It will improve the structure of the soil as well as its ability to retain water.
+It will improve the soil’s structure and its ability to retain water.
 Your plants will also benefit from the humus’ nitrogen content.
 The next batch of tomatoes you plant will require less fertilizer.

 When is the compost considered ready?

-The temperature of the pile will drop substantially once all of the waste has been broken down and the compost is ready to use.
+The pile’s temperature will drop substantially once the waste has been broken down and the compost is ready to use.
 The finished product will resemble dark, rich dirt and have a strong, earthy aroma.

 What should not go in my compost?